RATVDemo/RATV/README.md

 # VSPD Dataset

 We release the introduced VSPD dataset, which contains 4365 script-video pairs that consist of 19613 shots in total.
-All shots and annotation files can be downloaded from google driver
+All shots and annotation files can be downloaded from [google driver](https://drive.google.com/drive/folders/1VFtgqw8QivFwUHx5E4vawIj7vW3oH0As?usp=sharing).
+All released shot videos are resized to 480\*270, which has no influence on the training and generation.